jimmelman/markdown-cv/index.md

 ## About

-21 years experience as IT professional.
-8 years in current role
+Pragmatic IT professional.
+21 years experience.
+8 years in current role.

 ## Experience